 When you’re ordering products from China and importing them into the UK or EU, you’re considered the manufacturer and are 100% legally responsible.
 This is exactly the same thing when it comes to product testing and certification, you can’t simply leave that to the manufacturer in China and accept whatever they tell you as it’s your responsibility.

-Now that’ve we’ve gone over why you need insurance, let’s talk a little about the different types and what you need to cover yourself as an online seller.
+Now that I’ve gone over why you need insurance, let’s talk a little about the different types of business insurances for amazon sellers and what you need to cover yourself as an online seller.

 - Product Liability Insurance

 Product liability insurance is the main type of insurance you need as an Amazon FBA seller and covers you against claims made for personal injury or damage to property caused by a product your business designed, sold, or supplied.

 The insurance covers you for both the cost of any compensation you have to pay and also for any legal fees involved in defending yourself against any claims.